-Here at Lanes Group, we take advantage of all of the latest advances in drain repair and no-dig technology to deliver the most effective work with the lowest amount of disruption to the client.
-Our state-of-the-art ultraviolet (UV) lining process is a key part of this, and we’re always investing in new cutting-edge equipment to help us make crucial repairs to collapsed or damaged pipes in a way that’s quicker and more cost-effective than ever before.
+Here at Lanes, we take advantage of the latest advances in drain repair and no-dig technology to deliver the most effective solutions with the least disruption for clients.
+Our state-of-the-art ultraviolet (UV) lining process is a key part of this, and we continue to invest in new cutting-edge equipment to help us make crucial repairs to collapsed or damaged pipes in a way that’s quicker and more cost-effective than ever before.

-With UV lining, our team of reline engineers are able to fix problems with damaged drains and sewers without having to dig up and replace large sections of deeply-buried piping.
-The method also offers several advantages over conventional cured-in-place pipe (CIPP) repair techniques in many circumstances.
+With UV lining, our engineers are able to fix damaged drains and sewers without having to dig up and replace large sections of deeply-buried pipes.
+And this method offers some advantages over conventional cured-in-place pipe (CIPP) repair techniques in many instances.

-Read on to find out more about how UV lining works, and the benefits it can deliver; alternatively, you can call us on 0800 526 488 for more information, or fill out our online enquiry form to request a call back at your convenience.
+Read on to find out more about how UV lining works, and the benefits it can deliver; alternatively, you can call us on 0800 526 488 for more information, or fill out our online enquiry form to request a call back to suit you.

 How does UV lining work?

-The basic process behind no-dig UV drain lining is similar to that involved in all forms of CIPP relining: a liner layered with a special resin is inserted into a sewer or drain, before being turned inside out and forced through the pipe using either water or air pressure.
-The resin then bonds to the surface, essentially creating a new pipe within the damaged pipe, which restores the integrity of the drain or sewer.
+The basis of UV drain lining is similar to other forms of CIPP relining: a liner layered with special resin is inserted into a sewer or drain, before being turned inside out and forced through the pipe by either water or air pressure.
+The resin then bonds to the surface, creating a new pipe within the old damaged pipe.

 What are the benefits of UV lining?

-However, UV lining also has some specific advantages of its own.
-Compared to older no-dig CIPP methods, it offers faster curing – at a rate of a metre per minute – and requires less equipment, with less work involved in setting up and dismantling the apparatus.
-This makes it especially suitable for busy locations like roads, railways and airports, or for geographically awkward sites where there is limited room to manoeuvre.
+However, the UV method also offers some additional advantages.
+Compared to more traditional no-dig CIPP, it is faster, with an impressive cure rate of just one metre per minute.
+UV also requires less equipment, so site set-up and take-down is quicker, making it especially suitable for busy locations like roads, railways and airports, or for geographically awkward sites where there is limited room to manoeuvre.

-What’s more, this approach offers environmental benefits over the hot-cure method, which inevitably generates a certain amount of styrene-contaminated water that must be disposed of as hazardous waste.
-UV lining avoids creating any kind of dangerous byproducts, which makes it safer and more cost-effective.
+What’s more, UV provides environmental benefits over the hot-cure method which generates styrene-contaminated water that must be disposed of as hazardous waste.
+UV lining does not produce any by-products so is safer and more cost-effective.

 Why choose Lanes?